tech-vin/tkinter-Excercies/README.md

 # tkinter Excercises

-Here i will be uploading tkinter exercieses that are mistly from <br> https://www.w3resource.com/python-exercises/tkinter/
+Here i will be uploading tkinter exercises that are mostly from <br> https://www.w3resource.com/python-exercises/tkinter/